Jaycode88/veg-centric-msp3/README.md

-add static directory for css images js etc added database connection test code to display some basic data from the MongoDB built basic base template add external and project stylesheets links in head of base
+add static directory for css images js etc added database connection test code to display some basic data from the MongoDB built basic base template add external(materialize and fontawesome) and project stylesheets links in head of base add script tags for font awesome jquery materialize and custom script